Here we look at each Domain in turn.

 - The Strategic Thinkers establish the ‘What’ of what needs to happen.
 Gathering the evidence to deliver the ‘Why’ of why we should do it.

-- The Influences take the ‘Why’ to get everyone on board by embracing the ‘What’.
+- The Influencers take the ‘Why’ to get everyone on board by embracing the ‘What’.

 - The Relationship Builders keep everyone together establishing the ‘Who’ of who can do each part.